Lisa Feldman Barrett: Study of human emotions

 At the beginning of her career, Barrett's research focused on the structure of affect, having developed experience-sampling methods and open-source software to study emotional experience.
-Barrett and members at the Interdisciplinary Affective Science Laboratory study the nature of emotion broadly from social-psychological, psychophysiological, cognitive science, and neuroscience perspectives, and take inspiration from anthropology, philosophy, and linguistics.
-They also explore the role of emotion in vision and other psychological phenomena.
+Barrett and members at the Interdisciplinary Affective Science Laboratory study the nature of how the brain creates the mind broadly from social-psychological, psychophysiological, cognitive science, and neuroscience perspectives, and take inspiration from anthropology, philosophy, and linguistics.
+They also explore the relationship between emotion and vision and other psychological phenomena.

 In 2010, she joined the psychology faculty at Northeastern University.
 Before that, she held academic positions at Boston College (1996-2010) and was an assistant professor of clinical psychology at Pennsylvania State University.
 Notable doctoral students of Barrett's include Tamlin Conner.

 Her research has focused on the main issues in the science of emotions such as: